backstage/backstage/plugins/openapi-router/README.md

 1. OpenAPI definitions must be converted to Typescript files From [#32063](https://github.com/microsoft/TypeScript/issues/32063), we cannot import JSON `as const`.
 If we could, this would allow us to force all specs to be JSON and then just import from a spec.
 2. `as const` makes all fields `readonly`
-   To ensure a good DX of
+   To ensure a good DX of using a simple imported JSON spec, we want to remove any type issues between `readonly` arrays and mutable arrays.
+Typescript does not allow them to be compared, so converting all imports from the `openapi3-ts` library to `readonly` is important.

 ```tsx
 ...